Skip to content

 Edge visibility can be toggled using the Show / Hide Edges button in the view toolbar.

-Assigning and Relabelling View Axes
+Assigning View Axes

 A node can be assigned as the x-axis or y-axis in another view by highlighting the node you wish to assign to an axis, then right-clicking on the destination axis label and selecting Set Selected as Axis Node.
 The nodes in the view will then distribute in space according to their edge weight from the axis node.
+Alternatively, drag your desired node and drop it into the x or y axis label area of the other view.

-Note that when sending a node to a view as the x- or y-axis, any nodes currently in the view which are not successors of this node will be removed from the view.
+When sending a node to a view as the x- or y-axis, any nodes currently in the view which are not successors of this node will be removed from the view.
 You can re-label the axes by clicking on them and typing in your desired label.

 Toggling Grid Lines and Axis Scale